Toyota Celica: GT-Four RC

-Out of the 5,000 units, 1,800 stayed in Japan, 3,000 for the selected European countries, 150 delivered to Australia, 25 went to Singapore, and a few were exported to New Zealand and other markets.
+Out of the 5,000 units, 1,800 stayed in Japan, 3,000 were for the selected European countries, 150 were delivered to Australia, 25 went to Singapore, and a few were exported to other markets.

-Sixth generation (T200; 1993–1999)
+Sixth generation (T200; 1993)

 In October 1993, Toyota launched the sixth-generation Celica for the 1994 model year.
-The styling of the new Celicas was acclaimed by most publications as "Supra-esque" with four round headlights and also had a visual resemblance to the Soarer introduced in 1991.
 Celicas were available in either notchback coupe or liftback form, the convertible would come later.
 New safety equipment in the form of driver (and then later passenger) airbags were standard in most markets, and anti-lock brakes were available on all models.
-Many Celicas also sported CFC-free air conditioning.

-For the U.S. market, the Celica was only available in ST and GT trims for the 1994 model year, but the addition of the optional "Sports Package" to the GT Liftback produced GT-S-like handling.
+For the US market, the Celica was only available in ST and GT trims for the 1994 model year, but the addition of the optional "Sports Package" to the GT Liftback produced GT-S-like handling.
 All models came with standard dual SRS Airbags.
 The ST had a new 1.8-liter 7A-FE engine which could also be found in the Corolla, while the GT was powered by the carried-over 2.2-liter 5S-FE engine which featured dual overhead camshafts and fuel injection, could also be found in the Camry.
-The turbocharged All-Trac was no longer offered in the U.S. The 7A-FE is rated at 110 hp and 110 lbft, while the 5S-FE is rated at 135 hp and 145 lbft.
+The turbocharged All-Trac was no longer offered in the US.
+The 7A-FE is rated at 110 hp and 110 lbft, while the 5S-FE is rated at 135 hp and 145 lbft.
 In Canada, the Celica GT liftback with "Sports Package" are badged GT-S.

 Initially the Japanese market models were SS-I and SS-II.
-The ST205 GT-Four was launched in February 1994 and the Convertible in the Autumn of the same year.
+The ST205 GT-Four was launched in February 1994 and the Convertible in September of the same year.
 The width of this generation was no longer in compliance with Japanese Government regulations concerning exterior dimensions, which added an additional tax liability on Japanese buyers.
-This generation also saw a badge engineered version without the headlight treatment, called the Toyota Curren, and was sold only in Japan at Toyota Vista Store locations, allowing the Celica to be sold at different retail sales channels.
+This generation also saw a badge engineered version with different headlights, called the Toyota Curren, and was sold only in Japan at Toyota Vista Store locations, allowing the Celica to be sold at different retail sales channels.
 The Celica was exclusive to Toyota Corolla Store locations.